TrumpChainDev/docs/tutorials/deploying-smart-contract-on-fusenet.md

 # Deploying smart contract on Fusenet

-Eram is an EVM compatible network, every tool for Ethereum can be used for the Eram network too.
+TrumpChain is an EVM compatible network, every tool for Ethereum can be used for the TrumpChain network too.

 Remix is a powerful, open source tool that helps you write Solidity contracts straight from the browser.
 Written in JavaScript, Remix supports both usage in the browser and locally.